Connect your terminal to POS

 Decide how the POS and terminal connect, and how the terminal reaches the internet:

-Topology How it works Use it when
+Topology USB Mode Internet connection How it works

 Tip